jboss-developer/jboss-eap-quickstarts/jts/README.md

 ### Remove the JTS Server Configuration using the JBoss CLI Tool

-1. Start the JBoss EAP 6.1 server with the full profile.
+1. Start the JBoss server with the full profile.

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml